The Genius: Black Garnet: Episode 11: Doubting Yutnori (3 Contestants + 4 Guests)

 Doubting Yutnori is played with guests who are this season's eliminated players: Hweejong, Ahyoung, Kyunghoon and Yuhyun.

 Guests are playing game of yutnori among themselves, and win by getting both their pieces to the end of the yutnori board.
 To move their pieces they use a special die with 10 sides.
 8 sides of the die denote the number of spaces to move, while 2 sides have "Bust!" which means that a piece moved back to the starting point.
 Guests take turns to roll the die and only they see their own rolls.
 They announce their roll and if no one doubts it, they can then move their pieces according to their claim.

 Players participate by doubting and betting.
-After a guest announces his/her roll, player can doubt it.
+After a guest announces his/her roll, any player can doubt it.
 If the guest was telling the truth, the player leaves his garnet on a table.
 If they caught a lie, the guest's piece is moved back to the starting point and the player takes a garnet from the table (if there are any).
 The winner of the yutnori race also takes the remaining garnets on the table (up to 10 garnets, with surplus going to the finale prize pool).

 Players can also bet on the order of finishes and on the overall yutnori win.
 At first, players bet on first finishing piece and each time a piece finishes there is a new bet for next piece.
 This bet has double rewards if a player guesses right.
 Overall win bet nets triple rewards but a player cannot choose the guest themselves — it is a random pick before yutnori game starts.
 If a player doesn't have faith in the randomly chosen guest's ability to complete the race, they can also bet a minimum 1 garnet or maximum 10 garnets if they think otherwise.
 Players' bets are secret and it is in players' interest to keep them secret because that way they can collude with several guests at once telling them that they have picked them and then partner up and help their guest partners by doubting their competitors.

 Player who has the most garnets by the end of yutnori game wins the game and the other two go to the death match.